 Let me let you in on a little secret: You can study abroad in France in English!
 If your French isn't up to scratch or you are more fascinated with the French culture than the language itself, there remain many opportunities in France for you for study abroad - luckily, we've got a good outline for things you should think about before signing up for your awesome semester abroad!

 - Program Location: You probably aren't going to find very many English speakers outside of France's major cities.
 While it's relatively simple to find English coursework in Paris, and even locating an English-speaking boulanger or doctor isn't that hard, you'll have a much harder time getting around in English in smaller cities and most French towns.
-If your language skills are vraiment nuls, and you want to stick to English at all costs, stick to Paris or Lyon, where Anglophones abound.
+If your language skills are vraiment nuls, and you want to stick to English at all costs, stick to cities like Paris or Lyon, where Anglophones abound.

 - Language of Instruction in the Classroom: One perk of studying abroad through a study abroad program means that you have some options about the type of program you prefer.
 If your French skills are bust (and you're not interested in perfecting them), consider choosing a program who's courses are all in English.
 Faculty-led programs from your university are also potential fits to help you navigate unfamiliar French bureaucracies.

 - Housing Options: Because the majority of your day will be spent outside of the classroom, consider overcoming potential language barriers in your other anticipated environments.
 A great start is to look for a program whose housing options are English-friendly: perhaps a dorm with other international students or apartments with other American program participants.
 Since your housemates are likely to become your first group of friends, if you are nervous about functioning in French, consider taking a breather by organizing a familiar atmosphere in the home.